jmartaudio/indexer/README.md

 I have a lot of external disks all over the place.
-I forget what files are on them. scan the drive with this tool and create a searchable database of all of the files on the disk Once you find the file you will know what disk your file is on
+I forget what files are on them. scan the drive with this tool and create a searchable database of all of the files on the disk Once you find the file, you will know what disk your file is on

 ## Usage
 - python3 main.py path-to-disk